(This article was first published on Josh Paulson's Blog » R, and kindly contributed to R-bloggers)

 Penn State – Online Learning through the Department of Statistics

-To leave a comment for the author, please follow the link and comment on his blog: Josh Paulson's Blog » R.
+To leave a comment for the author, please follow the link and comment on their blog: Josh Paulson's Blog » R.